-Abramov's algorithm [1-3] solves the indefinite summation problem for rational functions.
-The indefinite hypergeometric summation problem was solved by Gosper's algorithm in [22] and the more general P-recursive case without denominators was solved by Abramov-van Hoeij's algorithm [4, 5].
-As a discrete analogue of Risch's algorithm for elementary integration, Karr's algorithm [27, 29] solves the indefinite summation problem in a so-called $\Pi\Sigma$ extension of a given difference field.
-Karr's algorithm has been implemented and improved by Schneider in [39, 42, 43] with applications in physics [44].
-The ideas of Karr have also been extended to higher order equations [7, 25, 40, 41].
+Both Abramov's algorithm [1-3] and Paule's algorithm [33] solved the indefinite summation problem for rational functions.
+The indefinite hypergeometric summation problem was solved by Gosper's algorithm in [21] and the more general P-recursive case without denominators was solved by Abramov-van Hoeij's algorithm [4, 5].
+As a discrete analogue of Risch's algorithm for elementary integration, Karr's algorithm [26, 27] solves the indefinite summation problem in a so-called $\Pi\Sigma$ -extension of a given difference field.
+Karr's algorithm has been implemented and improved by Schneider in [37, 40, 41] with applications in physics [42].
+The ideas of Karr have also been extended to higher order equations [7, 24, 38, 39].